krussll/howtoplaysport/_posts/lawn-bowls-dress-code.md

 ### Do you have to wear white for bowls?

-**Whilst there is a dress code for club games, you no longer have to wear all white when playing bowls recreationally.** If you are playing a game amoungst friends you can wear whatever feels comfortable.
+**Whilst there is a dress code for club games, you no longer have to wear all white when playing bowls recreationally.** If you are playing a game amongst friends you can wear whatever feels comfortable.

 ### What shoes to wear when playing bowls?